 Prepare to get wet and tired: It may seem obvious, but for every breezy ride down the hill, there is also the mandatory climb up in deep, slippery snow.
 Also, keep in mind the first rule of sliding etiquette, if only to not look foolish in front of the kids: Go off to the side before climbing back up the hill, rather than ascending through the middle where you are in danger from sleds travelling at high speeds.

 Treat yourself: Since sledding tends to result in soggy clothes and physical weariness, you’ll appreciate a close proximity to a café where you can warm up afterwards.
-At Sinebrychoff Park, for example, you can slide almost right up to the entrance of Fanny Café, while the slopes at Kaivopuisto are only a stone’s throw away from seaside Café Ursula.
-And after a few treks up the hill, a laskiaispulla (a Shrovetide pastry filled with marzipan or jam and whipped cream) will hardly feel like a vice.
+Sinebrychoff Park is near the restaurants and coffee houses of the Boulevard, while the slopes at Kaivopuisto are only a stone’s throw away from seaside Café Ursula.
+And after a few treks up the hill, a laskiaispulla (a Shrovetide pastry filled with marzipan or jam, with whipped cream for good measure) will hardly feel like a vice.